Queen's Park Harriers was founded in 1887 and members still compete in the original Danebury red and white hooped vests.

 Among the Harriers' international athletes have been Eddie Toms, who captured a bronze medal in the 1924 Olympic 4x400m relay; Bert Ives, 1 mile and cross country; Mike Lindsay, shot and discus; his brother Chris at 440 yards; and throwers Tony Cunnew and Peter Tancred.

-Norman Futter (pictured left, second from right) ran the first leg of the 4x440 relay in the first Great Britain v USA meeting, held at White City on July 21-22, 1961.
+Norman Futter (second from right in the nearby photo) ran the first leg of the 4x440 relay in the first Great Britain v USA meeting, held at White City on July 21-22, 1961.
 The team of Adrian Metcalfe, Barry Jackson, Norman Futter and Robbie Brightwell overhauled the Americans in the final 20 yards and finished in 3 mins 7 seconds to win the race and set new Commonwealth and European records.